kwaldenphd/elements-of-computing/book/08-data-analysis/00-overview.md

-# Introduction to Data Communication in Python
+# Data Analysis

-This chapter provides an introduction to data communication principles and Python workflows.
-It starts with an overview of data visualization principles, then focuses on Python data visualization workflows.

-For Python workflows, the chapter starts with `matplotlib` fundamentals before moving to plotting with `pandas` and `DataFrames`, including a brief introduction to `seaborn`.
+A thorough examination of statistical methods and advanced analysis workflows is beyond the scope of this course.
+This chapter provides an introduction to summary/descriptive statistics workflows in Python, focusing on `Pandas`.
+It also provides an introduction to more advanced Python resources and workflows for modeling and analysis.

 ## Chapter Contents